| Why schools fail

 services at government expense.
 Meanwhile, those children will have wasted three

+years in a school that failed to shape up.
 Why give a school "time to try other methodologies" if the present methodologies

 aren't working?
 It isn't as if the failing school started in business yesterday